Skip to content

 Biophotons, a made-up word that comes from the Greek βίος (bios = life) and φῶς (phos = light).

-Alexander Gurwitsch (October 8, 1874 - July 27, 1954), Russian biologist and physician, found in germinating onions that living cells, in his opinion, mitogenetic Emit radiation (a very weak light).
+Alexander Gurwitsch (08.10.1874 - 27.07.1954), Russian biologist and physician, found in germinating onions that living cells have, in his opinion, an, mitogenetic Emit radiation (a very weak light).
 He believed that this radiation could trigger cell division.

-In 1954, the Italian astronomers Laura Colli and Ugo Facchini succeeded in detecting weak but constant light emissions from living plants using a large photomultiplier in single-photon counting mode.
+In 1954, the Italian astronomers succeeded in Laura Colli and Ugo Facchini with the help of a large Photomultipliers (residual light amplifier) in the Single-photon counting mode weak, constant light emissions from living plants.

-In 1975, the German physicist Fritz-Albert Popp (May 11, 1938 - August 4, 2018) succeeded in detecting biophotons: they emit a very weak light in the range of 200 to 800 nm.
-His doctoral student Bernhard Ruth first experimented with cucumber and potato germs , then also with living animal cells.
+In 1975, the German physicist Fritz Albert Popp (11.05.1938 - 04.08.2018) was able to prove the existence of biophotons: they emit a very weak light in the range of 200 to 800 nm.
+His doctoral student Bernard Ruth first experimented with cucumber and potato sprouts, then also with living animal cells.
 He found that the intensity decreased over time.
-If a freshly picked leaf has a high intensity, it decreases as wilting progresses.
+If a freshly picked leaf has a high intensity, it decreases as it withers.

 Today his observation of the variable intensity levels of emitted biophotons is used industrially Quality determination fresh Chinese herbs are used.

-Another area is photobiomodulation used in medicine as part of photobiomodulation therapy (PBMT), e.g Type 2 diabetics.
-Here, the sensitivity of the mitochondria to photons is used, whose non-ionizing electromagnetic (light) energy causes photochemical changes in cellular structures.
-In particular, the visible and near-infrared (NIR) spectrum is absorbed by the energy-producing mitochondria.
+A further area is, among other things, the Photobiomodulation as part of the Photobiomodulation therapy (PBMT), e.g. for Type 2 diabetics.
+Here, the receptivity of the Mitochondria (the power plants of the body's cells responsible for supplying energy) for photons whose non-ionizing electromagnetic (light) energy causes photochemical changes in cellular structures.
+In particular, the visible and near-infrared spectrum (NIR) is absorbed by the energy-producing mitochondria.

-Vitamin D synthesis, which leads to a photochemical reaction through the action of sunlight on the skin cells, which ultimately forms vitamin D3, is also a photobiomodulatory process.
-The precise coordination of the wavelength of the light with the absorbing target cell determines its efficiency.
+Also the Vitamin D synthesis, which, through the action of sunlight on skin cells, leads to a photochemical reaction that ultimately forms vitamin D3, is a photobiomodulatory process.
+Precisely matching the wavelength of the light with the absorbing target cell determines its efficiency.

-The effect is just as well founded polarized light or the HeNe LASER with 632.8 nm on skin cells in relation to the acceleration of the healing process or the strength of scar tissue, etc.
+The effect is just as well founded polarized light or the HeNe-LASERs with 632.8 nm on skin cells in relation to the acceleration of the healing process or the firmness of scar tissue, etc.

 Leave a Reply